BirdeeHub/ode/README.md

 `~` match is an operator on the next scope, it takes a thing to match on, can take an args list and match on one of the args at a time in arms
 It changes it such that `<-` means default return and is optional if exhaustive, and makes it so that regardless of mutability type, the arms run in order.

 `\`` is also an operator on the next scope or args list or variable declaration.
 It is the mutability operator.
+It also doubles as the thing you put lifetime before, because only mutable things use borrow checking.

 mutable scopes behave like rust scopes `<-` is return